Gausix/Scimon/docs/build.md

 cargo build
 ```

-This command compiles your project and places the output binaries in the `target/debug` directory.
+This command compiles your ``Scimon`` and places the output binaries in the `target/debug` directory.
 You should see output similar to:

 ```
-Compiling scimon v0.1.0 (/path/to/your/project)
+Compiling scimon v0.1.0 (/path/to/scimon)
     Finished dev [unoptimized + debuginfo] target(s) in 2.34s
 ```